Do you need support?

 - CBeebies also do ten minute craft ideas and you can find various lessons with celebrities on youtube.

 Living with worry and anxiety amidst global uncertainty

 At Psychology Tools, they have put together an easy-to-use and FREE guide to help you to manage your worry and anxiety in these uncertain times.

 The guide (see document to the right) was developed by Dr Matthew Whalley & Dr Hardeep Kaur, and includes both information and exercises.

 Fit For Purpose Policy

 Over the past few years, Mums In Need has supported over 200 women who have suffered from emotional/psychological abuse (also known as coercive control).
 Through running our support services, the need for national policy changes became strikingly apparent.
 Coercive control is now recognised as a crime and yet when victims leave the abusive relationship, they are often left unsupported.
 We carried out interviews with our staff and the women who have used our support services.
 From this research, we have developed a set of policy recommendations which, if implemented, would drastically improve the support available to coercive control victims.
-Download the full report below to read about the findings.
+See document to the right for the full report to read about the findings.

 Should you have problems with opening the document, please use this link: https://docs.google.com/document/d/1VlmeqgdFRCM4Y9vXkSdQ5gf1nhCqyKPRCfHQot1sO3I/edit?usp=sharing